thzandvl/microhack-sap-data/SynapseWorkspace.md

 In this part we'll create the Synapse Workspace and install the Ingration Runtion on our Azure Virtual Machine.

 ## Creation
+If you have chosen to use the Terraform script to deploy the Synapse workspace you can skip to the [Synapse Configuration](#syn_config) step.
+Otherwise continue with the instructions.
 * Create a Synapse Analytics Workspace
 <img src="images/synapsews/synapsewsservice.jpg">